Seahawks' great Kenny Easley healthy again and hoping to get elected into Hall of Fame

 “Just like that,’’ Easley said.
 “I could not believe it.
 I was stunned.
 Somebody else’s heart.
 But not this heart.’’

-Easley, in fact, credits all the success he had in sports — an All-American career at UCLA, becoming the eighth overall pick of the 1981 draft by the Seahawks, then earning three straight All-NFL honors capped by being named the 1984 NFL Defensive Player of the Year and later as a member of the NFL’s 1980s All-Decade Team — to that very same heart.
+Easley, in fact, credits all the success he had in sports — an All-American career at UCLA, becoming the fourth overall pick of the 1981 draft by the Seahawks, then earning three straight All-NFL honors capped by being named the 1984 NFL Defensive Player of the Year and later as a member of the NFL’s 1980s All-Decade Team — to that very same heart.

 “It pumped blood when I needed it,’’ Easley said.
 “When I needed a little bit more, it would pump more.
 So most of my life my heart had been trained to do what I needed to do when I needed to do it.
 So it was just unbelievable to me when I was told I had to have the surgery done.’’